(and Non-EU Applicants living in the EU)

 - Passport copy

 If your application is successful, you will receive an initial letter of offer either directly or through the offices of the agency.

-You must then pay the fees for the first year of the programme in full and also pay for health insurance.
-Once your fees have been lodged in full to the DKIT account, a final letter of offer will be issued.
+You must then pay the fees for the first year of the programme in full and and provide evidence of a health insurance policy.
+Once your fees have been lodged in full to the DkIT account, a final letter of offer will be issued.
 You will need this letter in order to apply for a student visa.
 Visa applications are made to your local Irish Embassy or Consulate or to the Department of Justice in Ireland.
-If your visa application is refused DKIT will refund your fee in full.
+If your visa application is refused, you can apply to the Institute regarding a refund.

 English Language Requirements

 If you are interested in studying in DkIT, you need to meet the entry requirements for the program for which you want to apply.
 Each application must be accompanied by certified evidence of all relevant qualifications held to date including evidence of proficiency in English.

 - Grade B2 equivalent on CEFR (Common European Framework of Reference for Languages)

 - have achieved the following grades in IELTS (or internationally-recognised equivalent English exam):